 Sugar Beach Resort Hotel

 A warm oasis on the snowy-white landscape, Sugar Beach Resort Hotel sits on the southern end of the East Bay.
 With 600-feet of beach front, make a snowman in the winter or head inside to the indoor pool and hot tub.
-With a complimentary breakfast-overlooking the bay in the second-story breakfast bar-you’ll calculate the savings of eating a full meal with kids in tow (assuming you can drag them away from the pool or game room).
+Enjoy a complimentary breakfastoverlooking the bay in the second-story breakfast bar.

-Enjoying two “to go” evening meals in the comfort of our family suite, we appreciated the four person kitchen table, microwave, and refrigerator almost as much as the nearby laundry room (winter = wet everything).
-In the evening, rent DVD’s from the front desk (or plan ahead bring your own) or hang out by the fireplace in the front lobby (look for bowls of fruit, coffee, and regional newspapers and magazines).
+Enjoying two “to go” evening meals in the comfort of our family suite, we appreciated the four person kitchen table, microwave, and refrigerator almost as much as the nearby laundry room.
+In the evening, rent DVD’s from the front desk (or plan ahead bring your own) or hang out by the fireplace in the front lobby—look for bowls of fruit, coffee, and regional newspapers and magazines.
+There’s also a small arcade room for kids.

-For more ideas on what to do on a winter weekend in Traverse City, pick up a copy of “Traverse City for Kids: 106+ Fun Things to Do and See” (also available at the Traverse City Convention and Visitors Bureau or online here).
-Organized by season, winter begins on page 20 and includes suggestions for sleigh rides, traditional sledding, downhill skiing and snowboarding, and even winter river tubing (who knew!).
+For more ideas on what to do on a winter weekend in Traverse City, pick up a copy of “Traverse City for Kids: 106+ Fun Things to Do and See,” available at the Traverse City Convention and Visitors Bureau or online here.
+Organized by season, winter begins on page 20 and includes suggestions for sleigh rides, traditional sledding, downhill skiing and snowboarding, and even winter river tubing.